oVirt/ovirt-site/source/feature/engine-nic-health-check.html.md

 ### Opened Issues

 *   for how long (n minutes) all monitored NICs must be always up so the fencing can occur?
-*   storing to db.
-I'd opt for separate table, lets say EngineNicFailures, which stores just three columns: id, device name, and timestamp with meaning: this device wasn't up at this time.
-Later on, when we gather more information eventually, we can add there also status or something.
-So this way we won't store valid state data, which are not interessant anyway, and store all failures, but indefinitely.
-That's the only problem.
-So either we can define another engine-config option 'retain-nic-health-data', or make some reasonable default time period after which all older data will be purged using another quartz job.
-Or another triggering event.
-There are lot of possibilities, but I think that purging of obsolete data should be there.
-We can also query all and post all data on each health check, ie. purging during each check, but that would raise load on DB server.
-Also when checking is done in quite rapid pace, we can think of other reliable ways of storing data, like MQ or some caching service etc.